ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 In this section, we list the principles that we follow when developing products.
 We use these principles as a base to create all processes, tools, guidelines, and workflows of all departments—[product](/docs/product), [design](/docs/engineering), and [engineering](/docs/engineering).

-_We based on the book [The Principles of Product Development Flow](https://www.amazon.com/Principles-Product-Development-Flow-Generation-ebook/dp/B00K7OWG7O) by Donald G. Reinertsen._
+_These principles are based on the book [The Principles of Product Development Flow](https://www.amazon.com/Principles-Product-Development-Flow-Generation-ebook/dp/B00K7OWG7O) by Donald G. Reinertsen._

 ## Table of Contents